amill251/6166_Project/README.md

 #### Iteration 3:

-We have integrated a custom python script which contains various video filters like sepia that can be applied on the video application.
-The filters are applied successfully.
-We further need to run a model that detects the motion capture in our video application.
-We weren't succesfful in actually implementing the model this time , but we will ensure a working prototype for our next iteration.
+We have integrated a custom python script which contains pose decetion that can be applied on the video application.
+The pose detection is giving the desired results.
+We tried to integrate the pose detection python script code into our webtrc sever using GStreamer Filter pipleline.
+But, we were not able to view the pose detection via webrtc at the viewer server end and hence in our nrxt iteration we will try using streamlit webrtc.

 const filter = await pipeline.create('GStreamerFilter', {
       command: 'python(pyfile=</Users/hmoole/Downloads/CCN/Project/Iterations/6166_Project-group_5_iteration_2/pose.py>)',